 McDonough School of Business – Georgetown University

 The McDonough School of Business is located on the main Georgetown University campus in Washington D.C.
 Located at the intersection of business, government, and international relations, Georgetown University’s McDonough School of Business develops principled leaders with a global mindset to be in service to business and society.
 Guided by that purpose, the business school produces knowledge and educates leaders to address the most significant challenges and opportunities facing business and society today.
 In addition to the Full-time MBA program, McDonough also offers Executive and Evening MBA options.
-Distinguishing aspects of the program include an emphasis on global business, particularly through the Global Business Experience program; a focus on principled leadership; and support of the school’s Jesuit heritage and values.
+Distinguishing aspects of the program include an emphasis on global business, a focus on principled leadership, and support of the school’s Jesuit heritage and values.

 What is the tuition for McDonough's MBA program?